nawarajsubedi25/GitCommands/Basic _Git_Commands_1.md

 8. git rm
    git rm [file]
-This command deletes the file from your working directory and stages the deletion.
+This command deletes the file from your working directory and stages the deletion. git rm --cached [file]
+   Note:
+    If you just use rm, you will need to follow it up with git add <fileRemoved>.  git rm does this in one step.
+    You can also use git rm --cached which will remove the file from the index (staging it for deletion on the next commit), but keep your copy in the local file system.
 ~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~
 9. git log